bomquote/honey_inventory/README.md

     Then, run the `honey` command in your command prompt window.
 For help, run `honey --help`.

 7. populate your database with some initial warehouse, container, and product/SKU data, like your barcode numbers and SKU descriptions.
-For example, we have about 50 different product SKUs for our HoneyGear.com products and all those SKUs can be stored in various carton sizes, so the 50 SKUs in different carton sizes quickly become a few hundred different inventoriable items.
-That top level descriptive data all needs to be entered intially for configuration before you can do things like add specific quantities for your SKUs.
+For example, we have about 50 different product SKUs for our [HoneyGear.com](https://www.honeygear.com) products and all those SKUs can be stored in various carton sizes, so the 50 SKUs in different carton sizes quickly become a few hundred different items to inventory.
+That top level descriptive data all needs to be initially entered into the database for configuration before you can do do work like add specific quantities for your SKUs.
 So, we need to populate the following five tables with configuration data:
     - `warehouses` table
       - enter unique names to designate top level locations for places where goods are stored